niplav/site/notes.md

 Some Thoughts about the Qualia Research Institute
 -------------------------------------------------

-*Epistemic Status*: This is almost pure speculation.
+*Epistemic status*: This is almost pure speculation.
 Do not assign much value to it.

 ### QRI and AGI